A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow: Case study

-In this section, we illustrate the application of the proposed approximation in two case studies: optimal reactive power flow with discrete controllers and a PV hosting capacity problem.
-The case studies indicate that the proposed QCAC model provides an accurate convex approximation of the power flow equations, which is particularly useful when other approximations/relaxations are slow, inaccurate, or neglect voltage- and reactive-power-related variables and constraints.
-The numerical experiments were implemented considering the same setup as in Section III.
+In this section, we illustrate the application of the proposed approximation in the optimal reactive power flow with discrete controllers.
+The case study indicate that the proposed QCAC model provides an accurate convex approximation of the power flow equations, which is particularly useful when other approximations/relaxations are slow, inaccurate, or neglect voltage- and reactive-power-related variables and constraints.
+The numerical experiments were implemented considering the same setup as in Section~\ref{sec:experiments}.